yusuzech/r-web-scraping-cheat-sheet/README.md

 4. [w3schools CSS selectors reference](https://www.w3schools.com/CSSref/css_selectors.asp) : if you forget CSS syntax, just check it here
 5. [w3schools XPATH reference](<https://www.w3schools.com/xml/xpath_intro.asp>): XPATH is an alternative in selecting elements on websites.
 It's harder to learn but it's more flexible and robust.
 6. [CSS Diner](https://flukeout.github.io/) : the easiest way to learn and understand CSS by playing games.
-7. [Chrome CSS selector plugin](https://selectorgadget.com/): the best tool to use for choosing CSS selector.
+7. [Chrome CSS selector plugin](https://selectorgadget.com/): a convenient tool to use for choosing CSS selector.
+8. [ChroPath](<https://chrome.google.com/webstore/detail/chropath/ljngjbnaijcbncmcnjfhigebomdlkcjo>): a very convenient tool for choosing XPATH.
-8. [Stack Overflow](https://stackoverflow.com/) : You can find answers to most of your problems, no matter it's web scraping, rvest or CSS.
+9. [Stack Overflow](https://stackoverflow.com/) : You can find answers to most of your problems, no matter it's web scraping, rvest or CSS.

 **Functions and classes in rvest/httr:**